 "So they went out, they and all their armies with them, as many people as the sand that is on the seashore in multitude, with very many horses and chariots.
 And when all these kings had met together, they came and camped together at the waters of Merom to fight against Israel." -- Joshua 11:1-5

-Now understand, that these are the unforeseen dangers that I'm speaking of.
+Understand, these are the unforeseen dangers that I'm speaking of.
 These are the unforeseen dangers, that God kept the Israelites from having to deal with, at this point in their history.
-And this is why I hold to the notion, that the Lord used the Egyptian kingdom, to help mold and craft the Israelites from within the beginning stages, in regard to them becoming a great nation, that He had promised they would be.
+And this is why I hold true to the notion, the Lord used the Egyptian kingdom, to help mold and craft the Israelites from within the beginning stages, when it came to them becoming a great nation, He had promised they would be.
 But at this point from within our journey, they simply weren't ready yet.

-So instead of the Israelites possibly being eliminated by one of the many civilizations that I'd mentioned above -- God had them suffer for a moment, giving them time to grow in strength and faith.
-And with that being said, one should be able to now see, thanks to the Sacred Record -- that God did not abandon the Israelites when they were in a time of great need, as it would seem to one, who's simply limited to their natural perceptions:
+So instead of the Israelites possibly being eliminated by one of the many civilizations that I'd mentioned above, God had them suffer for a moment, giving them time to grow in strength and faith.
+And with that being said, one should be able to now see, thanks to the Sacred Record, God did not abandon the Israelites when they were in a time of great need, as it would initially seem:

 "But the more they afflicted them, the more they multiplied and grew.
 And they were in dread of the children of Israel.
 So the Egyptians made the children of Israel serve with rigor.
 And they made their lives bitter with hard bondage -- in mortar, in brick, and in all manner of service in the field.
 All their service in which they made them serve was with rigor." -- Exodus 1:12-14

-And yes, they would have to go through the process of having to deal with a fiery season of affliction, and persecution, for a moment.
-But just like all precious and invaluable metals, it takes an extremely intense heat, to be able to mold those precious metals, anywhere near, close to perfection.
-Know that Israel is God's crown jewel at this point from within mankind's history.
+And yes, they would have to go through the process of having to deal with a fiery season of affliction, and persecution for a moment.
+But just like all precious and invaluable metals, it takes an extremely intense heat, to be able to mold them anywhere near perfection.
+Know that Israel is God's crown jewel at this point from within humanity's history.

-But I also want you to know, and be reminded, that we too (thanks to Jesus Yeshua Christ), are also crown jewels, who has a place from within God's eternal divine treasure chest.
-And I don't know about you, but I like to think -- when it comes to being able to be apart of such a priceless collection, is simply a privilege, that can't be explained from within the finite capacity of the human language.
+I also want you to know, and be reminded, that we too (thanks to Jesus Yeshua Christ) are also crown jewels, who have now been given a place from within God's eternal divine treasure chest.
+And I don't know about you, but I like to think, when it comes to being able to be apart of such a priceless collection, is simply a privilege that can't be explained from within the finite capacity of the human mind.

-For we need to know why the Bible critics insist on trying to say that this prophecy that God had told Abraham, is some sort of contradiction, and even worse, that it wasn't fulfilled?
+For we need to know why the Bible critics insist on trying to say that this prophecy that God had told Abraham, is some sort of contradiction, and even worse, that it wasn't fulfilled.
 Well let's see if their contradiction claim holds any water in our next article.
-Until then -- may God continue to smile on all that you do, when it come to His glorious kingdom
+Until then, may God continue to smile on all that you do, especially when it comes to His glorious kingdom

 **YOUR CURRENT - BIBLE STUDY ONLINE SERIES - WOULD BE HERE**